bimedia-fr/architect-stompjs/README.md

 ### Using Queues Alias

-Configure you alias in the architect `config.js` file :
+Configure your alias in the architect `config.js` file :
 ```js
 {
   "packagePath": "architect-log4js",